Level Playing Field

 The Brass Band cue is so quiet it doesn’t even register on the meter.

-When the script is run (hotkey ⌃L in the example), the selected Audio cues are analyzed and each cue’s master level is adjusted so that all cues have a subjectively similar loudness.
+When the script is run (hotkey ⌃L in the example), the selected Audio cues are analyzed and each cue’s main level is adjusted so that all cues have a subjectively similar loudness.

 When the cues are played again, they are, indeed, all at the same volume.